Sefaria/Sefaria-Project/sefaria/helper/crm/crm.md

-# CRM Interfaces
+# CRM

-This attempts document the ways in which the Sefaria application interacts with the CRM.
-The document attempts, as much as possible, to treat the CRM as a black box, and to merely document the types of information that get sent to the CRM and what the business case for sending that information is.
+This documents the ways in which the Sefaria application interacts with the CRM.
+It attempts, as much as possible, to be written to be CRM platform-agnostic.

 To view mermaid diagrams in PyCharm, follow instructions here: https://www.jetbrains.com/go/guide/tips/mermaid-js-support-in-markdown/

+## CRM Interfaces
 ## Diagrams - key

 `User` - Human User of Sefaria Application